Zhennan-Wu/zhennanwu.github.io/index.md

 My research interests lie in Reinforcement Learning, especially understanding the theoretical properties of various RL methods and designing better algorithms.

-Currently I am working on planning as inference.
+Currently I am working on understanding the roles of probabilistic inference in planning and RL.